 3. Pick a very specific idea for your project proposal.
 It’s much easier to write a project proposal for a very specific task, than a proposal for an idea with a wide scope.
 For example, instead of proposing to do a comparative study of how signatory countries will address the goals of the Paris Climate Agreement, propose to study how one country plans to specifically address emissions reductions in 2016 (Bhutan, Costa Rica, Ethiopia and Morocco might be some interesting case studies).
 A very specific project makes for a focused-sounding proposal, and you can typically change course once you have the fellowship if you have the capacity to widen the project’s scope.
 Here’s more tips for preparing a strong project proposal.

 4. Find a former fellow to review your application.
-No one can give you better feedback on your application than a former fellow, and they are typically responsive and happy to help.
+Former fellows can give you great feedback on your application, and they are typically responsive and happy to help.
 Use LinkedIn to get introduced to an alumnus, or ask the fellowship organization for an introduction.
 Here’s tips for contacting former fellows and using LinkedIn advanced search to find them.

 5. Don’t make the same mistakes everyone else does.
-To win, your fellowship application must stand out.
-A common mistake that applicants make is approaching the application like it’s a needs-based award rather than a merit-based award.
+A common mistake that applicants make is approaching the application like it’s a need-based award rather than a merit-based award.
 Often applicants focus too much on previous experiences and accomplishments, and not enough on what they plan to accomplish on the fellowship and why that experience will advance their career.
 Here’s more tips on what not to say in your fellowship application.

 6. Have your Mom proofread your application.
 Professors gone for the holidays?
 Friends MIA?
 Don’t forget Mom is always there to lend a hand, and she will be thrilled by your initiative.
 Who better to look for misspellings and grammatical mistakes than the woman who helped you learn to read and write?
 Ironically, you might just get a few extra loads of free laundry this break just for asking for her help.